Leonie Harm

 Leonie Harm (born 1 October 1997) is a German professional golfer and Ladies European Tour player.
-She was runner-up at the 2021 Investec South African Women's Open, the 2022 Amundi German Masters and the 2025 Hills Ladies Open.
+She was runner-up at the 2021 Investec South African Women's Open, the 2022 Amundi German Masters and the 2025 Hills Ladies Open before winning the 2026 Amundi German Masters.
 In 2018, Harm won the 115th British Ladies Amateur, the first German to capture the title.

 Early life and education

 Harm was born in Stuttgart, Germany and attended a biochemical program at the University of Houston for her post-secondary education.
 At Houston, she played for the Houston Cougars golf team from 2015 to 2019, where she was American Athletic Conference Player of the Year her final two seasons.

 Amateur career

 As an amateur golfer, Harm competed at the British Ladies Amateur Golf Championship and European Ladies Amateur Championship in 2017.
 The following year, Harm was the first golfer from Germany to win the British Ladies Amateur Golf Championship.
 With her 2018 British Amateur win, she won exemptions to the 2018 Women's British Open, 2018 Evian Championship and the 2019 U.S. Women's Open majors held by the LPGA Tour.
 In amateur events, Harm also received an exemption to the 2019 Augusta National Women's Amateur with her British Amateur win.

 During the 2018 LPGA Tour major events, Harm missed the cut in the British Open and did not play in the Evian Championship.
 The following year, Harm was cut during the 2019 Augusta Amateur and the 2019 U.S. Women's Open.
 In team events, Harm competed at the 2016, 2017 and 2018 European Ladies' Team Championship.
 Apart from European team events, Harm was also a participant at the 2015 Junior Solheim Cup and the 2018 Espirito Santo Trophy.